TELOS-syslab/MerlinOSDI26AE/README.md

 ```

 Then run the CacheLib microbenchmark inside the `cachelib-ae` Docker image
 created by `scripts/install.sh`.
-The benchmark scripts in `CacheLib/mybench/`
+The helper script `scripts/throughput.sh`
-show the exact algorithm, cache-size, hash-power, and thread-count settings used
+records the algorithm, cache-size, hash-power, and thread-count settings used
-for the throughput experiment.
+for this experiment.

 ```bash
 bash scripts/throughput.sh woback